 Visits to your healthcare provider can be stressful.
-Using a personal diary or a worksheet can help your time spent together more effective.
-When you visit your healthcare provider you will want to know what is wrong, what the physician can do to treat it, and what you can do to better manage it.
-Your physician will begin by taking a history asking for a description of the symptoms as well as possible factors that can bring them on or make them better.
+Using a personal diary or a patient worksheet can help your time spent together more effective.
+During your healthcare provider visit you will want to know what is wrong, what the healthcare provider can do to treat it, and what you can do to better manage it.
+Your healthcare provider will begin by taking a history asking for a description of the symptoms as well as possible factors that can bring them on or make them better.
 This will be followed by a physical examination, possibly diagnostic tests, a diagnosis, and a discussion of treatment options.

-The course of IBS is highly individualized and can be challenging to even the most knowledgeable and caring physician.
-Be organized when you visit your healthcare provider.
+The course of IBS is highly individualized and can be challenging to even the most knowledgeable and caring healthcare provider.
+Be organized when you visit your provider.
 Here are some things you can do to help make your physician visit most effective.

-List your symptoms and how frequently they occur.
+Use your patient worksheet to list your IBS symptoms and how frequently they occur.
 Try to be as specific as you can.
 For example, describe where pain is located, how often it occurs, and what makes it worse or better.
 Keeping a daily symptoms diary for a couple of weeks that lists symptoms and associated activities can help sort this out.

 ____________________ | ____________________ | ____________________ |